Skip to main content

 Is this a breaking change?

-On the wire/JSON level: no. SessionConfigOptionValue uses #[serde(untagged)], so existing string payloads deserialize correctly.
-On the Rust API level: the type of SetSessionConfigOptionRequest.value changed, but From impls ensure source compatibility for users of the new() constructor.
+On the wire/JSON level: no. When type is absent the value is treated as a SessionConfigValueId, so existing payloads deserialize correctly.
+On the Rust API level: the type of SetSessionConfigOptionRequest.value changes, but this is gated behind unstable_boolean_config.
+Without the feature flag the stable API is unchanged.
+With the feature flag, From impls ensure source compatibility for users of the new() constructor.

 Revision history